 Looking for more kitchen basics?
 Read 53 Kitchen Essential for Your New Apartment!

 For some people, part of the attraction of their coffee maker is how well it looks on their kitchen counter.
-If that sounds like you, check out the Gourmia GCM4700.
-Not too many machines with built-in grinders look this sleek and attractive and produce such a great coffee, also!
+If that sounds like you, check out the Krups KM550D50.
+Not too many all-in-one coffee machines with built-in grinders look this sleek and attractive and produce such a great coffee, also!

-The Gourmia does have a blade grinder, which reduces the consistency of your final flavor, but the other features help to make up for this lack.
-It’s a powerful machine that grinds beans or transforms your pre-ground product into a robust and rich coffee — quickly.
+This Krups machine does have a blade grinder, which reduces the consistency of your final flavor, but the other features help to make up for this lack.
+It’s a powerful machine that pulverizes ground beans or transforms your pre-ground product into a robust and rich coffee — quickly.

-The Gourmia can be yours for around $200.
-Giving you reliable quality, an intuitive product without the gourmet price tag.
+The Krups can be yours for around $100 or less on Amazon.
+It gives you reliable quality and an intuitive product without the gourmet price tag.

 To further improve the look of your countertops, check out these 5 Kitchen Redesign Tips for a More Organized Year.